 Taxation and Roth IRAs

-These rules apply to income earned from traditional IRAs and 401(k) plans.
-But, these rules do not apply to income earned from Roth IRAs.
-You pay taxes on the money you put into a Roth IRA at the time you make those contributions.
-So, you don't pay any when you withdraw the money.
+These rules apply to income earned from traditional IRAs and 401(k) plans, but they do not apply to income earned from Roth IRAs.
+You pay taxes on the money you put into a Roth IRA at the time you make those contributions, so you won't pay any when you withdraw the money.

 Roth IRA withdrawals don't raise your combined income.
 They won't increase your chance of paying taxes on your Social Security.

 Another benefit of a Roth IRA is that there's no set schedule for withdrawing your money.
-Traditional IRAs and 401(k) plans require that you begin withdrawals after you reach the age of 70½ if you attained this age before January 1, 2020.
+Traditional IRAs and 401(k) plans require that you begin withdrawals after you reach the age of 70 1/2 if you reached that age before January 1, 2020.
 Otherwise, you have until age 72.

-It's worth talking to your financial advisor to find out if a Roth IRA is right for you if you're concerned about the burden of taxes after your retirement.
+It's worth talking to your financial advisor to find out whether a Roth IRA is right for you if you're concerned about the burden of taxes after your retirement.
 It will depend on the specifics of your situation.